lenovo-rui/lico-doc/LiCO Quick Installation Guide v3.0.1.md

 >**Note:**
 >
->If the LDAP environment is built through LiCO scripts, just change the settings for ldap_server, ldap_manager,ldap_password不需要修改。
+>If the LDAP environment is built through LiCO scripts, just change the settings for ldap_server. (don't change ldap_manager and ldap_password.)
-[RUI] 什么要修改？什么不要修改，逗号标记有问题。。

 ##Step 9: Update Scheduler information.